Activities Carried Out & Plans for the Future

 Signs about slowing down, crashing economy and other such events are a daily occurrence.
 Combining your performance with the same might not be the right way to move forward.
 Your team of professionals need to understand this, and for that very purpose, you need to motivate them throughout this journey.
 Be it through speeches or holidays; they need the right ingredient to move ahead with confidence.
 Hence, look into these points and help your business grow.

 Over half of the world’s children suffer from severe deprivation due to poverty, conflict and HIV / AIDS, phenomena that deny children to children and block the development of nations: this is underlined by the annual report on the condition of children in the world.
+To read more about the children’s status visit here and you might find some useful pieces of information.
 “Over one billion children – said Carol Bellamy, Director General of UNICEF – are still denied the healthy development promised them by the 1989 Convention on the Rights of the Child”.
 The UNICEF report also highlighted that governments’ inability to live up to the precepts of the Convention causes permanent harm to children, translating into an obstacle to the progress of human rights and the economy.
 The report was presented in London, at the London School of Economics, and simultaneously all over the world; in Italy, in Rome, a press conference was held in the hall of the Foreign Press Association in the presence of the President of UNICEF Italy Giovanni Micali.
 “Too many governments consciously and deliberately take decisions that, in fact, cause serious harm to children – said Carol Bellamy, presenting the UNICEF report – Poverty does not come from nothing; war is not a spontaneous event; AIDS does not spread due to intrinsic causes: these phenomena are a consequence of our choices.
 If half of the world’s children grow up afflicted by hunger and disease, if schools have become a deliberate target, if entire villages are depopulated by HIV / AIDS, this means that we have not kept the promises made for children “.

 640 million children do not have adequate housing